 Northern offensive brings ‘new energy’ to Myanmar’s anti-coup resistance

-New alliance of ethnic armed groups says it has taken a key border town and overrun dozens of military bases.
+Alliance of ethnic armed groups says it has taken a key border town and overrun dozens of military bases.

 A week ago, one of Myanmar’s most powerful ethnic armed alliances launched a coordinated attack on a dozen military outposts in northern Shan State, along the country’s eastern border with China.